durgasahu24/sreening_test/README.md

-I have used js for solving problems
+## I have used javascript language for solving problems